CosmWasm/wasmvm/docs/MIGRATING.md

   two `VM` instances operate on the same directory in parallel.
 This was unsupported before already but now leads to an error early on.
 When doing parallel testing, use a different directory for each instance.
+- `VM.StoreCode` now returns a `uint64` containing the gas cost in CosmWasm gas.
+  This was previously calculated in wasmd.
+The change brings consistency with the other functions that cause gas usage.

 ## Renamings